► UK now has more than 50,000 chargers

 For starters, ever-improving batteries and EV hardware are resulting in notable increases in the real-world range of electric vehicles.
 This, in conjunction with quicker charging, often means there’s less justification for range anxiety.
 Similarly, the UK’s charging infrastructure continues to expand and become more easily accessed.
 If you can charge at home overnight, it might be the case that you rarely have to use a public charging station.

-On this page, we’ll explain everything you need to know about EV charging in the UK – from where things are headed, to the types of charger you can currently connect to.
-At the bottom of the article, we’ll also explain the best ways to plan a journey with an EV.
-Trust us: with a little consideration, it’s far less stressful than it sounds.
+On this page, we’ll explain everything you need to know about EV charging in the UK – from where things are headed, to the types of charger you can currently connect to, how to charge at home and how to find the best public charging network.

 Our guide to electric car batteries